SarvarKh/ofn-wiki/Checkout-customisations.md

 Spree has updated the following:

-- `apply_coupon_code`
+- `apply_coupon_code`: This doesn't require any change in our code.
-- display other errors, similar to OFN, but not exactly
+- display other errors, similar to OFN, but not exactly: This doesn't require any change in our code.

 ##### Other customisations